streamthoughts/kafka-clients-kotlin/README.md

 ## What is Kafka Clients for Kotlin ?

-The **Kafka Client for Kotlin** projects packs with convenient Kotlin API for the development of Kafka-based event-driven applications.
+The **Kafka Clients for Kotlin** projects packs with convenient Kotlin API for the development of Kafka-based event-driven applications.
-It provides high-level abstractions both for sending records (`ProducerContainer`) and consuming records from topics using one or many concurrent consumers (`KafkaConsumerWorker`).
+It provides high-level abstractions both for sending records `ProducerContainer` and consuming records from topics using one or many concurrent consumers `KafkaConsumerWorker`.

+In addition, it provides builder classes to facilitate the configuration of `Producer` and `Consumer` objects: `KafkaProducerConfigs` and `KafkaConsumerConfigs`

-**Kafka Client for Kotlin** is based on the pure java `kafka-clients`.
+**Kafka Clients for Kotlin** is based on the pure java `kafka-clients`.

 ## How to contribute ?